Teaching With Heart: Poetry that Speaks to the Courage to Teach

 Lily Eskelsen García is vice president of the National Education Association.
 She began as a school lunch lady, became a kindergarten aide, and then became a sixth-grade teacher.
 Nine years later, she was named Utah Teacher of the Year.
 She is one of the country’s most influential Hispanic educators.

 Maureen Geraghty has been teaching for over twenty years.
 Fifteen of those years have been in some type of alternative school setting.
-She has taught everything from girls’ fitness to US history and is currently teaching high school language arts.
+She is a published writer/poet who is greatly involved with the Oregon Writer's Project.
 She lives in Portland, Oregon.

 Kathleen Glaser has over thirty years’ experience in public schools, serving as a teacher, principal, and college professor.
 She is a Center for Courage & Renewal facilitator, received the Washington Post Distinguished Educational Leadership Award, and is a cofounder of the Chesapeake Public Charter School in southern Maryland.